Test in production without watermarks.

 Dim doc As PdfDocument = renderer.RenderUrlAsPdf("https://en.wikipedia.org/wiki/PDF")

-It is also possible to create a PDF document using HTML string.
-IronPDF provides two methods for creating a PDF file using HTML string: RenderHtmlAsPdf
+It is possible to create a PDF document using an HTML string.
+IronPDF provides two methods for this purpose: RenderHtmlAsPdf

 and RenderHtmlAsPdfAsync

-The following code snippet will create a PDF file from the HTML.
+The following code snippet will create a PDF file from the HTML string.

 IronPdf.ChromePdfRenderer renderer = new IronPdf.ChromePdfRenderer();